Using evidence-based strategies to reduce college drinking and related problems

 Public health professionals raised concerns about powdered alcohol and in 2016 the Maryland General Assembly extended a ban on the retail sale of powdered alcohol in the state.

-In May 2016, Hood College is the most recent college to join the Maryland Collaborative.
-Since the Collaborative originated, it has steadily grown to include a diverse...
+In July 2020, University of Maryland, College Park is the most recent college to join the Maryland Collaborative.
+Since the Collaborative originated, it has steadily...

 This report describes the process of creating and administering the Maryland College Alcohol Survey, and provides the aggregate results from the first year of the survey (2014).